MikeMaximus/gbm/GBM/readme.txt

 - Deleting a custom variable will now properly remove the environment variable in the current session and update any affected game configurations.
 - Editing a configuration while using a Custom filter on the Game Manager will no longer lose the changes if any tags are modified before saving.
 - Modifying tags on a single configuration while using a Custom filter will no longer unselect the configuration.
+- Disabled features will now have their options removed from any menus.
+This currently only applies to session tracking and game launching.

 Windows: